Journal of Futures Markets

 Journal of Futures Markets is a monthly peer-reviewed academic journal covers developments in financial futures and derivatives.
-The editor-in-chief is Robert Webb.
+The editor-in-chief is Bart Frijns.
 The journal covers subjects including: futures, derivatives, risk management and control, financial engineering, new financial instruments, hedging strategies, analysis of trading systems, legal, accounting, and regulatory issues, and portfolio optimization.
 It is published by Wiley-Blackwell.

-According to the Journal Citation Reports, its 2016 impact factor is 1.291, ranking it 41 out of 96 journals in the category "Business, Finance".
+According to the Journal Citation Reports, its 2022 impact factor is 1.9.